|

 That "tie-shaped" object in the centre of the

-walk is the solid path for dogs - also used by
+walk is the solid path for dogs - also used by cyclists(!).
+Actually, why

-can't the solid part have a dog symbol at the end of it (right)
+can't the solid part have a dog symbol at the end of it (below left) in the same way

 that cycle lanes by roadways are marked with a cycle?

-The picture left is a view
+left, is a view looking down

-looking down on the tricky open mesh part of
+on the tricky open mesh part of the walkway which is a threat to paws

-the walkway which is a threat to paws and claws.
 Through it can be seen the river.
-I

-would not be surprised to hear that some
+I would not be surprised to hear that some people cannot look down as

 |